 “Create a national Kidney Biobank for collection and storage of biological samples from every kidney patient, to provide a strategic resource for fundamental and translational research.”

 NURTuRE is a research collaboration involving a charity, academia and industry, under the strategic oversight and management of Kidney Research UK.
-The project is being jointly delivered through the University of Bristol, led by Professor Moin Saleem, Professor of Paediatric Renal Medicine, supported by Liz Colby as co-ordinator for the NURTuRE-NS (NephroS) study; and the University of Nottingham, led by Professor Maarten Taal, Professor of Medicine, supported by Fiona Robertson, co-ordinator of the NURTuRE-CKD study.
+The project is being jointly delivered through the University of Bristol, led by Professor Moin Saleem, Professor of Paediatric Renal Medicine, supported by Liz Colby as co-ordinator for the NURTuRE-INS (NephroS) study; and the University of Nottingham, led by Professor Maarten Taal, Professor of Medicine, supported by Fiona Robertson, co-ordinator of the NURTuRE-CKD study.

 “I’m excited to be part of NURTuRE, which will hopefully bring about real change for patients with CKD and NS, leaving a legacy for them and researchers for many years to come,” says Fiona.